SeanColter/Message-App/README.md

 The Server will generate and use a `messages.csv` file to store messages that are created by the `boss` or `admin` users

-The login and authorization is a simple number of the user ID. this is not meant to be secure and a proper implementation would instead use a Database with hashed passwords and create/read JWTs for Authorization.
+The login and authorization is a simple number of the user ID. this is not meant to be secure and a proper implementation would instead use a Database with hashed passwords and create JWTs for Authorization